odysseus0/eleventy-base-blog/content/blog/how-i-learned-to-stop-engineering-and-trust-the-model.md

   - builder-wisdom
 ---

-# How I Learned to Stop Engineering and Trust the Model

 *From 1000+ lines of over-engineered code to 60 lines of prompt - and better results*

 I built an elaborate system to convert text to structured data, process it through a map/reduce pipeline, then convert it back to text.